jstnchng/NYTdiff/README.md

   [here](https://github.com/keithrozario/Klayers/tree/master/deployments/python3.8/arns)
 + Add wkhtmltoimage as a layer.
 You can find instructions from the wkhtml downloads page
++ Package the python code for the lambda. run `pip3 install -r requirements.txt --target ...`.
+Since we are installing Pillow via the lambda layer, remove the pillow directories.
+Copy the rssdiff.py file into the same directory, and copy the img/ fonts/ and css/ folders into a style folder, and move that into the same directory.
+Compress, and upload to lambda
 + Set up a cloudwatch event to trigger the lambda function

 Credits